Nitrokey/nethsm/docs/clustering.md

 - logging configuration
 - unattended boot configuration
 - device key
-- unlock and backup passphrases
+- unlock passphrase and backup passphrase
-- unlock and backup salt
+- unlock salt and backup salt

 Configuration data that **are** shared are:
 - the software version (nodes must have a uniform version)